Ambien Addiction Treatment Center in Rome, GA

 - Paranoia

-Some people may feel confused or have trouble focusing.
-This can affect work, school, and relationships.
+While taking Ambien routinely, some may feel confused or have trouble focusing.
+This can affect work, school, and relationships, ultimately adding to already present or worsening mental health issues.

 Ambien Addiction Treatment Options